-The objective of the Multinational School’s Special Needs Department is to enable students to function as meaningfully and as independently as possible in the community.
+The objective of the Multinational School’s Special Educational Needs Department (SEN) is to enable students to function as meaningfully and as independently as possible in the community.

-Upon assessment, an Individual Education Plan (IEP) for each pupil is created by the Department’s staff in consultation with parents.
-Individual Education Plans contain goals and strategies designed to meet the requirements set out in the key learning areas of the student’s schedule.
-Plans are reviewed twice yearly and parents are invited to attend meetings with staff when reviews are underway.
-The department believes in a parent/teacher collaborative approach and parents are encouraged to make an appointment for informal discussions regarding their child’s progress throughout the academic year.
+IEPs are reviewed twice yearly, and parents are invited to attend meetings with staff when reviews are underway.
+The SEN Department believes in a parent/teacher collaborative approach and parents are encouraged to make an appointment for informal discussions regarding their child’s progress throughout the academic year.

-Currently the Special Needs Department operates with three different levels of students which is:
+Currently the SEN Department operates with three different levels of students which are:

 - High Dependency